Skip to main content

 Students should consider this specialty if they:

-• like working with their hands in a surgical subspecialty should consider this specialty
+• like working with their hands in a surgical subspecialty.

-Participating students should get on the Canvas course for Ortho Medical Student Engagement and get involved in Ortho Student Interest Group for the most chances to learn and engage.
+Participating students should enroll in the Canvas course for Ortho Medical Student Engagement and get involved in the Ortho Student Interest Group for chances to learn and engage.

-Ortho is a very competitive specialty, and 2-3 away rotations are recommended, schedule permitting.
+Orthopaedic surgery is a very competitive specialty, and two to three away rotations are recommended, schedule permitting.

 Research in this specialty is particularly important.
 Students should get involved as soon as possible.
 Contact Anne Nguyen to find potential opportunities.
 Research opportunities that are specialty specific are recommended.

-We use the eSLOR.
-This can be found on the AOA (American Orthopedic Association) website found here.
+The orthopaedic surgery specialty uses the eSLOR.
+This can be found on the American Orthopedic Association (AOA) website.

 Students can find a plethora of resources by: